WindomZ/interesting-solutions/README.md

 ## Solutions

-At the terminal:
+In the terminal:
 ```bash
 go run main.go
 ```
-print out the visualization results.
+print out the visualized results.